XuanYee06/Y1S1_25261/SECP1513 - Technology and Information System/Lab 1 — PC Assembly.md

 ---

 ## 🧠 Reflection
 In this lab session, we learned how to assemble and disassemble a PC.
 This was the first time for me to disassemble a PC and saw its internal computer hardware.
-The lecturer demonstrated the correct steps to handle computer components such as the motherboard, RAM, power supply and hard disk.
-After the demonstration, we practiced assembling and disassembling the PC in a group of six.
+The lecturer demonstrated the correct ways to handle the computer components such as the motherboard, RAM, power supply and hard disk.
+After the demonstration, we practiced how to assemble and disassemble the PC in a group of six.

 Though this lab session, I have the opportunity to learn how each component connects and functions together to form a complete system.
 It was exciting to experience hands-on work instead of only learning from slides.
-Working in a group also taught me teamwork, patience and communication when sharing tools and completing tasks together.
+Working in a group also improved my teamwork, patience and communication skills when sharing tools and completing tasks together.
 Thank you Dr. Aryati for giving us this opportunity to gain my experience!
 <br>

 ---